 Yes; it is stress for most people, so they just open their camera and snap away, regardless of what kind of photo they are shooting.
 The default mode (usually wide angle) is what they use every time.

 I can’t blame them.
-Unless you are a photography enthusiast or professional, it is tedious switching between camera modes.
+Unless you are a photography enthusiast or professional, it is tedious switching between multiple camera modes.
 I happen to be an enthusiast, so it is almost second nature to me.
 I pick the appropriate camera mode for the different photos I take.
 As such, I get much better results than most phone owners do.

 The good thing is that if you have a really good camera phone, the default (wide angle mode) gets fairly good results in most scenarios anyway.
 But if you want the peng photos, photos that pop and standout, take everything you have read here and apply the knowledge each time you want to shoot a photo.

+I am sure you understand it now.
 Today’s smartphones have multiple cameras to make it possible for you to capture stunning pictures that sometimes rival standalone cameras.
 If that intrigues you and you’d like to get some really good results, start using your phone’s camera modes for different scenarios, and snap away.